Enhancing the role of cities as global economic and political leaders

 The U20 works to coordinate a joint position between the mayors of major G20 cities and other global urban centres to inform and enrich the discussions of national leaders.
 It focuses on responding to the climate crisis by championing and accelerating the transition to carbon-neutral, more inclusive and resilient societies.
 By doing so, the U20 aims to facilitate lasting engagement between the G20 and cities, raise the profile of urban issues in the G20 agenda and establish a forum for cities to develop a collective message and perspective to inform G20 negotiations.

-During each U20 cycle, each participating city is represented in the process by its mayor and a key city representative, ideally the Head of International Affairs or top city diplomat.
+During each U20 cycle, each participating city is represented in the process by its mayor and a key city representative.
 The main output of the U20 process is the Urban 20 Communiqué to the G20.
 This communiqué, and any other recommendations from the mayors and lead representatives, are shared with the G20 Presidency and Heads of State during the annual U20 Summit, held before the annual G20 Leaders’ Summit.

 To learn more, contact Judith Neijzen at firstname.lastname@example.org.